sematic-ai/sematic/docs/execution-modes.md

         # The resource requirements of the job.
 Information on the format of valid
         # values can be found here: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-        # the dictionary provided here will be used for both "limits" and "requests"
+        # the dictionary provided here will be used for both "limits" and "requests".
         requests={"cpu": "1", "memory": "1Gi"},

+        # By default, Docker uses a 64MB /dev/shm partition.
+If this flag is set,
+        # a memory-backed tmpfs that expands up to half of the available memory file
+        # is used instead.
+        mount_expanded_shared_memory=True,
     )
 )
 @sematic.func(resource_requirements=GPU_RESOURCE_REQS)
 def train_model(...):
     ...